Gloria Romero: Legacy

+Romero has often been named the Philippines' "greatest" and "longest reigning" movie queen.
+The biggest box office star of the 1950s, her films were blockbusters at the Philippine box-office and across Asia.
+In 1957, Romero was named the highest-paid Filipino actress with annual earnings of $45,000 the year prior.
+Film director and chairperson of Film Development Council of the Philippines Jose Javier Reyes commented that "there is absolutely no better way of defining the Filipino movie queen than Gloria Romero... [she] has become the epitome not only of professionalism but everything that Filipino cinema was before in the past decades."

 Fred Hawson of ABS-CBN News notes her "powerful screen presence" in the 2018 family drama Rainbow's Sunset, stating that "a mere sad look or crack in her voice could already make tears well in my eyes ...
 Anne Curtis and Kim Chiu still have miles to go to even hope to reach Romero's level of acting for the big screen."
 Romero's other films such as Bahay ni Lola (2001) placed second on When In Manilas list of the "10 Most Unforgettable Pinoy Horror Films".
 Spot PH included her scene with Nora Aunor in Condemned (1984) on their list of the "Top 10 Most Epic Dramatic Showdowns in Pinoy Movies".